kutor/RPHA_DataLeecher/README.md

 The result is an HTML table that can be directly copied into an Excel spreadsheet.

 Hastily done in a few days with no prior knowledge of Python.
-Saved me a few hundred work hours.
+Based on an estimate, this code saved me about two months of not-so-exciting manual copying, getting data from a total of some 25,000 works.